Write a comment

 • Mild volcanic activity

-3 Peruvian government & administration
+3 Peruvian government & administrative divisions

 Official country name of Peru

-República del Perú - Republic of Peru
+República del Perú (Republic of Peru)

 Form of government in Peru